Get immigration help you can trust.

 New citizens are required to attend a ceremony and recite an Oath of Citizenship.
 Once the Oath has been taken, you become a Canadian citizen.
 A citizenship certificate, showing the date, is presented to each new citizen as proof of citizenship.
 Citizens-to-be aged 14 and above are required to go to the ceremony and take the Oath.
 Children under 14 are not required to attend, but are welcome to do so.

-Citizenship ceremonies take place across Canada and at all times of the year.
+Citizenship ceremonies take place virtually and at physical locations across Canada, at all times of the year.
 They are joyous occasions, where people from around the world join the Canadian family together.

 The government of Canada provides an online resource on preparing for the Canadian citizenship ceremony.